Factbox: Latest on the spread of the coronavirus around the world

 - Norway extended its restrictions until April 13.
 It has confirmed 2,566 virus cases, of whom 12 have died.

-- The Trump administration plans to use the Defense Production Act on Tuesday to procure 60,000 test kits, amid severe equipment shortages for healthcare workers, CNN reported.
+- The Trump administration sowed confusion over use of a 1950s-era emergency act to procure coronavirus test kits amid severe shortages of equipment for medical workers.

-- Canadian Prime Minister Justin Trudeau said he wanted flexibility to enact future spending measures as the House of Commons convened to pass a C$27-billion ($18.6 billion) emergency cash injection.
+- An emergency aid package for Canadians facing economic harm from the coronavirus outbreak was stalled.

-- Mexico will suspend all large public and private gatherings for a month and extend support to small businesses, government officials said on Tuesday.
-The previous day the president had said he would focus on helping the poor rather than major companies.
+- Mexico will suspend all large public and private gatherings for a month and extend support to small businesses.

 - Brazil’s President Jair Bolsonaro laid to rest a diplomatic spat with China in a call with President Xi Jinping on Tuesday, with the two agreeing to work together to fight coronavirus as Brazil’s largest city went into lockdown.